 Your Welcome Guide will contain your username (student number) and password.
 You will be able to use these to login to your new Queen’s email address.
 Please check on a regular basis as the University and your academic department will use this to send you crucial information that you need to know before arriving.

-If you have submitted your AS12 reply but have not received your Welcome Pack by 9 September, please contact the Enrolment and Registration Helpdesk (028 9097 3223).
+If you have submitted your AS12 reply but have not received your Welcome Guide by 9 September, please contact the Student Helpline (028 9097 3223).

 When does the academic year start?

 Your School (which is the name the University gives to your academic department) is responsible for your degree programme.
-Each School organises an induction programme with activities to help you get to know other students on your course, introduce you to some of the staff from your School, and learn more about your course and the facilities of the University.
+Each School organises an induction programme with activities to help you get to know other students on your course, introduce you to staff from your School, and learn more about your course and the facilities of the University.
 As part of your School induction programme, you will meet your personal tutor (adviser) and other academic members of staff who will assist you with module selection.
-Details of the programme and appointments with academic staff will be sent to your Queen’s email address (details on how to access your Queen’s email account will be included in your Welcome Guide – as mentioned above).
+Details of the programme and appointments with academic staff will be sent to your Queen’s email address (details on how to access your Queen’s email account will be included in your Welcome Guide (details on how to access your Queen’s email account will be included in your Welcome Guide – as mentioned above).

-The central University Welcome and Induction programme complements your School induction programme and provides you with the opportunity to gain more information on the range of services offered by both the University and the Students’ Union, including details about sports services, clubs and societies, student support and much more.
-Our programme includes a number of events led by Student Guides – senior students – who can answer your questions, give you useful tips and share their own experiences of university life with you.
-A very important part of this central University programme is the Vice-Chancellor’s Welcome Address to new students which will be held on Monday 21 September in the Whitla Hall.
+The University Welcome & Induction programme complements your School induction programme and provides you with the opportunity to gain more information on the range of services offered by both the University and the Students’ Union, including details about sports services, clubs and societies, student support and much more.
+Our events are developed and led by Student Guides – senior students – who can answer your questions, give you useful tips and share their own experiences of university life with you.
+A very important part of this central University programme is the Vice-Chancellor’s Welcome Address to new students which will be held on Monday 19th September in the Whitla Hall.

 Full details (including links to our Facebook pages) will be available on the Welcome Week website at www.qub.ac.uk/welcome.
 Please make sure you visit the website and check your Queen’s email regularly to stay in touch with what’s on.